-Kessler Foundation in conjunction with the Department of Physical Medicine and Rehabilitation of Rutgers University - New Jersey Medical School (RU - NJMS), and the Kessler Institute for Rehabilitation (KIR) offers a unique training program which has several innovative and distinctive features:
+Kessler Foundation in partnership with the Department of Physical Medicine and Rehabilitation at Rutgers New Jersey Medical School and Kessler Institute for Rehabilitation offers a unique training program with several innovative and distinctive features:

 - An individualized training plan

-- Mentors from other areas of biomedical and social research
+- Mentors from multidisciplinary areas of biomedical and social research

 - Team building